-With concerns about the stock market, the effects of the Federal Reserve's rate hiking and quantitative tightening on the economy, the disruption and fears created by Russia's war on Ukraine, and the disruption of supply chains caused by China's COVID-19 lockdown policy rising to the forefront in the minds of so many, it is difficult to not have some concerns about the impacts of these on philanthropy.
-Some combination of these is beginning to be raised as concerns for our fundraising efforts by development professionals and volunteers.
-This has not become widespread and the actual impacts of these on philanthropy are not yet being seen on any widespread basis, but the concern is growing.
-And the concern has a foundation in what is happening-market declines mean many of our prospects are (and feel) less wealthy, concerns about recession can create uncertainty and even fear (both of which are not amenable to economic activity and philanthropy), inflation and rate hikes erode the spending (and giving) power of individuals-particularly the lowerend donors.
+With concerns about the stock market, the effects on the economy of the Federal Reserve's rate hiking and quantitative tightening, the disruption and fears created by Russia's war on Ukraine, and the disruption of supply chains caused by China's COVID-19 lockdown policy rising to the forefront in the minds of so many, it is difficult not to have some concerns about the impacts of these on philanthropy.
+Some or all of these are beginning to be raised as concerns for our fundraising efforts by development professionals and volunteers.
+This has not become widespread and the actual impacts of these on philanthropy are not yet being seen in any widespread basis, but the concern is growing.
+And the concern has a foundation in what is happening-market declines mean many of our prospects are (and feel) less wealthy, concerns about recession can create uncertainty and even fear (both of which are not amenable to economic activity, including philanthropy), inflation and rate hikes erode the spending (and giving) power of individuals-particularly the lower-end donors.